Primary Lab Objectives:

 - View dissections of remaining joints at other tables.

 Each table should dissect two joints.
 First, you will dissect the joint that was assigned to your table.
 Then, consult with the lab instructors to choose one of the remaining joints for dissection and demonstration to fellow students.
 Make sure that you view dissections of the remaining joints at other tables.

-1. Knee Joint Objectives and Goals (PLAY MOVIE -courtesy of UMich.
+1. Knee Joint Objectives and Goals (PLAY MOVIE -courtesy of Dr. Tom Gest.
 Note that they cut and reflect much more of the quadriceps than is necessary, so you should only use this video as a guide to the anatomy.
 For your actual dissection, please follow the specific instructions below.)